BenLee8602/ramiel/docs/core.md

 ```cpp
 class MeshBase
 ```
+A mesh stores 3D geometry data using a vertex buffer (storing position, texture coords, normals), and an index buffer (stores how vertices connect to form polygons).
+The mesh base class stores the index buffer.
 - `const std::vector<Vec3u>& getTriangles() const` returns index buffer

 ```cpp
 template<class Vertex>
 class Mesh : public MeshBase
 ```
+Stores a vertex buffer of type `Vertex`.
 - `Mesh(const char* filename, bool loadvt = false, bool loadvn = false)` constructs Mesh from file
     - `const char* filename` path to a wavefront obj file to load from
     - `bool loadvt` tells the objloader to load texture coordinates or not